Money and duty free for Morocco

 The following goods may be imported into Morocco without incurring customs duty:

-• 1 bottle of spirits and 1 bottle of wine.
+• 1 litre of spirits and 1 litre of wine.

 • Gifts to the value of Dh2,000.

-Firearms and ammunition, narcotics, absinthe, immoral publications, and plants and plant products considered a threat to national flora.
+Firearms and ammunition, narcotics, absinthe, publications containing “immoral, sexual or offensive" material, and plants and plant products considered a threat to national flora.

-You must obtain permission to export cultural artefacts.
+You must obtain permission to export expensive cultural artefacts.
+Exporting national currency, the Moroccan dirham, is forbidden.